AArnott/IronPigeon/CONTRIBUTING.md

 ## Testing

-Our unit tests requires that the Azure Storage Emulator be started first.
+Our unit tests requires that Azurite (or the Azure Storage Emulator) be started first.
 After installing the emulator (see Prerequisites) it can be started from the Windows Start menu.
-Running the `init` script in the repo root also starts the Azure Storage Emulator.
+Use the `tools/Emulators.ps1` script to run the Azure emulators.

 [pwsh]: https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell?view=powershell-6